openwisp/openwisp-utils/README.rst

 Adding a menu group
 ~~~~~~~~~~~~~~~~~~~

-To add a nested menu group of links the following syntax can be used.
+To add a nested group of links in the menu the following syntax can be used.
 It creates a dropdown in the menu.

 **Syntax:**